|Birth: ||Jan. 3, 1847|

 1.Benneville DRUCKENMILLER,died of measles and brain fever, aged twenty-two years

-2. Rev. Joel David DRUCKENMILLER settled in Presque Isle County, MI
+2. Rev. Joel Densch DRUCKENMILLER settled in Presque Isle County, MI

 3. Tilghman DRUCKENMILLER; married Barbara FREY.